sadekcbenjamin/auro-carousel/docs/api.md

 # auro-carousel

-auro-carousel displays a group of elements in a scrollable container.
+The auro-carousel component displays a group of elements in a scrollable container.

 ## Properties